Bubbassauro/StwSqlToMediaWiki/README.md

 5. Saves each page revision as an XML file in a format that MediaWiki can import
 6. Imports each page revision into MediaWiki using maintenance scripts

-There are significant differences between the way pages are structured in ScrewTurnWiki and MediaWiki, for more information:
+For a little story and more info: http://bubbassauro.com/screwturnwiki-to-mediawiki-migration

 Important notes
 ---------------